 Abstract: Members of the Faculty of Advocates, the Scots bar, had traditionally been trained in Roman law, on which they were typically examined for admission as advocates before the supreme civil court, the Court of Session.
 In the later seventeenth century, the social composition of the Faculty changed, as it became dominated by the sons of landed families.
 It became a more socially exclusive institution.
 This social exclusiveness was reinforced by studies in Roman law, which were expensive, as they had to be pursued abroad.
 Roman law and its interpreters also provided legal arguments that to be an advocate was to exercise a noble profession and the model of the ideal advocate was a combination of the Roman jurist with the Roman orator.
 In the later eighteenth century, however, after the development of law schools in Scotland, acquisition of knowledge in Roman law became less expensive.
 When two men of “low” social origins (both with alleged connections with shoe-making) attempted to join the Faculty, a crisis resulted, in which the Faculty tried to develop new exclusionary rules using the eighteenth-century languages of virtue, corruption, sentiment and manners, as the ignobility of having exercised a trade such as shoemaking was judged to indicate a person unsuited to practise as an advocate.
 Contradictions in attitudes to Roman law were, however, revealed in lectures dealing with the fact that the famous Roman jurist Alfenus Varus had allegedly been a shoemaker.
 Attempts were made to rescue Alfenus showing either that Roman shoemakers were “genteel”; or that Alfenus was in fact more noble.
 These episodes revealed that the Faculty’s traditional Roman model no longer functioned adequately to support the Faculty’s claim to status.
 The crises over admission did help move towards the later view of an advocate not as a possessor of a status, but as a professional man defined by technical skills and legal knowledge.

-John W. Cairns 'Ethics and the Science of Legislation, Legislators, Philosophers, and Courts in Eighteenth-Century Scotland' (2000) Jahrbuch fur Recht und Ethik vol 8 pp 159-180
+John W. Cairns, 'Ethics and the Science of Legislation: Legislators, Philosophers, and Courts in Eighteenth-Century Scotland', (2000), Jahrbuch fur Recht und Ethik, Vol 8, pp 159-180

-Abstract: This article explores the impact of developments in legal theory in the enlightenment on pratice in the Scottish courts and contrasts Scotland with other European countries
+Abstract: This article explores the impact of developments in legal theory in the Enlightenment on pratice in the Scottish courts and contrasts Scotland with other European countries.

-John W. Cairns ''Advocates' Hats, Roman Law, and Admission to the Scots Bar, 1580-1812 ' (1999) Journal of Legal History Vol 20 no 2 pp 24-61
+John W. Cairns, 'Advocates' Hats, Roman Law, and Admission to the Scots Bar, 1580-1812 ', (1999), Journal of Legal History, Vol 20, pp 24-61

-Abstract: The final ceremony for admission as advocate in scotland before the College of Justice formerly was the delivery of a speech in Latin on a text of the Corpus iuris civilis.
+Abstract: The final ceremony for admission as advocate in Scotland before the College of Justice formerly was the delivery of a speech in Latin on a text of the Corpus iuris civilis.
 The intrant advocate wore a hat for this ceremony.
-This article discusses the procedures for admisison as an advocate to argue that the ritual wearing of a hat had a symbolic meaning central to the aspirations of the Faculty of Advocates.
-Evenutually misunderstood, the ceremony was discontinued in the early nineteenth century
+This article discusses the procedures for admission as an advocate to argue that the ritual wearing of a hat had a symbolic meaning central to the aspirations of the Faculty of Advocates.
+Eventually misunderstood, the ceremony was discontinued in the early nineteenth century.

-John W. Cairns 'Academic Feud, Blood Feud and William Welwood: Legal Education in St Andrews, 1560-1611' (1998) Edinburgh Law Review Vol 2 Parts 1 and 2 pp158-179 225-287
+John W. Cairns, 'Academic Feud, Blood Feud and William Welwood: Legal Education in St Andrews, 1560-1611 - Part 1', (1998), Edinburgh Law Review, Vol 2, pp 158-179

 Abstract: This explores the life of William Welwood professor of Law in St Andrews University until 1611.
 It examines his teaching and its European and Scottish context, while also considering the nature of university history and the impact of the life of individuals on institutions.
 It examines the bloodfeud that marked and hampered Welwood's career.